 When we discussed and reflected on this situation, the first midwife said that her thinking at this point was, “Why listen in?
 It’s not going to change what we do.
 We can’t do any more than we’re already doing.
 If the fetal heart is really slow, it will increase everybody’s anxiety, and we probably have enough of that for now.”

 When she said that, I nodded, as did most of the experienced midwives in the room.
-Most of us were aware of Cochrane’s aphorism, or the notion, that if a test wouldn’t change your management, then there might not be any point doing it.
-But practice is often more complex than that, and the whole point of the workshops that we were facilitating was to focus on deep thinking about emergency situations rather than simply follow the set rules.
+Most of us were aware of Cochrane’s aphorism.
+That is, the idea that, if a test wouldn’t change your management, then there might not be any point doing it.
+But practice is often more complex than that.
+And the whole point of the workshops that we were facilitating was to focus on deep thinking about emergency situations rather than simply follow the set rules.
 When you’re in a community setting with fewer resources and personnel than you might have in the hospital, you often need to adapt, and creative, critical thinking is a key skill to have and to practise.

-In sharing my own experience of a similar situation, I want to stress that I’m not proposing this as the right answer, for there isn’t necessarily a right answer here.
-That’s what makes midwifery practice so interesting, and it’s also, if I may say so, why having to work within rigid guidelines can be so soul-destroying to some midwives.
+In sharing my own experience of a similar situation, I want to stress that I’m not proposing this as the right answer.
+There isn’t necessarily a right answer here.
+That’s what makes midwifery practice so interesting.
+It’s also, if I may say so, why having to work within rigid guidelines can be so soul-destroying to some midwives.
 But my contribution to the conversation was to share my experience of a similar situation in a hospital setting.

 In order for that to happen, we have to slip between the cracks in the guidelines and create and seek spaces in which we can still think for ourselves.
 I know that’s not always easy.
 This sort of thinking isn’t encouraged, it isn’t valued, and it isn’t counted as evidence.
 But none of those things make it any less important to the wellbeing of women and babies, who rely on midwives’ continued ability to think.